 I don’t know about you, but I’ve accumulated plenty of baskets just like this one that Kelly has used to tidy up her ribbon spools.
 She’s simply popped them through a piece of dowel, poking the ribbon through a hole, allowing you to pull out as needed, acting as functional storage.

 I seem to have an endless supply of ribbons, which is why it’s important that I can shuffle and rearrange to suit as I get new ribbons.
-This storage rack is simple and perfect for just that.
+This storage rack is simple and perfect for just that, you can get one here too!

 I love being able to utilise the back of the door.
 It’s often a space we forget about.
 Rolls of wrap can also be a pain to store sometimes right?!